status-im/nim-json-rpc/README.md

 # Create a socket server for transport
 var srv = newRpcSocketServer("localhost", Port(8585))

+# Specify how strings are converted to JSON
+JrpcConv.automaticSerialization(string, true)

 # srv.rpc is a shortcut for srv.router.rpc
 srv.rpc("hello") do(input: string) -> string:
   result = "Hello " & input